Make it Worth it, By Making it Different

 Seen, Heard, and Taken Seriously: A Youth Advocate’s Reflection on Belonging, Leadership, and Real Voice

-At just 18 years old, Alana joined the [this advocacy community] uncertain of her future and unsure of her voice.
+At 18 years old, youth leader Alana J. joined the [this advocacy community] uncertain of her future and unsure of her voice.
 Through authentic youth engagement, direct advocacy with state leaders, and a community rooted in care and accountability, she discovered her power as a leader and advocate.
 This reflection captures how meaningful youth governance, when done with intention, can change not just systems, but lives.

 Read More